PEN AND PENCIL ON PAPER, FRAMED, FOR SALE

 EXHIBITION AT WAXWING

-HOUSE, INSTALLATION AND GALLERY
+HOUSE, INSTALLATION, GALLERY

 Two hundred years ago, in 1818, the same year that Mary Shelly published Frankenstein, these smoke-belching Regency houses marched out of London into the countryside.
 The fields were mined for clay to fire for bricks, advance- troops of an accelerating globalising industrial economy.